PROGRAM OFFERING

 1. The student assessment is constructively aligned to the achievement of the expected learning outcomes

 • The course outcomes are built and improved by instructors to achieve the program outcomes, including the expected knowledge, skills, attitudes, competencies, and habits of mind.
 Furthermore, the assessment criteria are built based on the course content, ensuring that suitable course outcomes are achieved.
-The criteria are generally used to assess students’ level through six major categories: remember, understand, apply, analyze, evaluate and create.
+The criteria are generally used to assess students’ level through six major categories: remember, understand, apply, analyze, evaluate, and create.
 Students’ assessment is made through classroom communication, assignments, laboratory activities, exams, projects, and theses.

 • Classroom communication, assignments, laboratory activities, and exams are designed to evaluate the simplest to the most complex levels of Bloom’s taxonomy, which are remembering, understanding, and applying (using a concept in a new situation or unprompted use of an abstraction).